IbLahlou/IbLahlou.github.io/_posts/2025-11-18-acoustic-models.md

 ### What's a Phone

-The minimal, perceptually isolable segment of sound—the atomic, boundary-defined unit that any hearing system (human or machine) treats as a single entity.
+The minimal, perceptually isolable segment of sound the atomic, boundary-defined unit that any hearing system (human or machine) treats as a single entity.
 From Greek phōnḗ (“sound/voice”), it stays deliberately pre-linguistic, pre-musical, and pre-semantic: the raw quantum from which every audible stream is built, universally accepted in speech tech, music information retrieval, bioacoustics, and forensic audio.
 Core contemporary representations of the phone (what people actually use in 2025 models)

 - Wavelets – localized oscillatory atoms; perfect reconstruction + multi-resolution sparsity (denoising, compression, transient capture)
 - Shapelets – mined discriminative subsequences; shape-focused, highly interpretable for classification